-I take this opportunity to thank the Vectus team, led by Dr Karen Duggan, for the success in getting VB0004 well into the important Phase I stage during a time of unprecedented challenges.
-Thanks also go to my fellow Board members, whose active contribution and guidance helps to achieve the success and growth of the Company.
-I thank Vectus' shareholders for their very active support during this exciting phase of the Company's development.
+The Board's sincere gratitude goes to Dr Karen Duggan and her team for their work during the past year in moving VB0004 through the important Phase Ia stage during a period of unprecedented medical challenges due to COVID-19.
+Thank you for the efforts and guidance from the Board members in working towards success and growth for the Company.
+Vectus' shareholders have been active in their support during this exciting phase of the Company's development.
 We look forward to progressing our activities and growth with the objective of contributing in a meaningful way to society, patients, our stakeholders and the delivery of improved healthcare worldwide.